How to Audit Your Content Production: a Step-By-Step Guide

 This can be the toughest category to follow through with, but removing duplicate pages, similar content, or information on old features and products can damage your site's online reputation.

-Tools like Screaming Frog and Serpstat can help with duplicate content.
+Tools like Serpstat can help with duplicate content.

 Anytime you delete a page, be sure to create a permanent 301 redirect to an updated version, or another page with similar content.